FoundationScott/Scott-RPG/README.md

 # Scott-RPG
-Scott RPG Current Version: 1.2.2
+Scott RPG Current Version: 1.2.3:
+Fixed shop to handle the buying and selling of knuckles(For Brawler class)